MaggieDaisy/Easy_Skincare/README.md

 - once the repo is found, click 'Connect' to complete that action and 'Enable Automatic Deploys' every time code is pushed to GitHub it will end up in Heroku as well
 - set up a secret key, select 'Settings' from the Heroku App menu, select 'Reveal Config Vars' and insert the relevant key/value information
 - back to the settings.py and replace the secret key with the call to get it from the environment `SECRET_KEY = os.environ.get("SECRET_KEY", "")`
-- make sure at in the end of development proccess all necessary setting (key and value) for config variables are included:
+- make sure that during development proccess all necessary settings (key and value) for config variables are included:
     - `AWS_ACCESS_KEY_ID =	<value here>`
     - `AWS_SECRET_ACCESS_KEY =	<value here>`
     - `DATABASE_URL =	<value here>`
+    - `DISABLE_COLLECTSTATIC =	1 <will be removed later on>`
     - `EMAIL_HOST_PASS = <value here>`
     - `EMAIL_HOST_USER = <value here>`
     - `SECRET_KEY = <value here>`